-Our Melbourne monthly meeting on 24 November 2021 was held in person at the Air Force Association in Hawthorn and also “broadcast” to interstate members via Zoom.
+Our Melbourne monthly meeting on 24 November 2021, in collaboration with the Friends of Air Force History and Heritage, was held in person at the Air Force Association in Hawthorn and also “broadcast” to interstate members via Zoom.
 Wing Commander Lance Halvorson (Retd), MBE gave a presentation titled “RAAF Strike Aircraft 1953 to 2010” covering the operation of the Canberra, F-4E Phantom and F-111 in the strike role.
 He covers his first-hand experiences with these aircraft.

 You may view a recording of the presentation by clicking the video player below: